joshsj/joshsj.github.io/source/_posts/time-complexity-and-big-o.md

 2. Only the largest term of {% math n %} is considered, so {% math n^2+3n+1 %}
    becomes {% math n^2 %}
-   - Again, as {% math n\to\infty %}, smaller exponents become insignificant
+   - Again, as {% math n\to\infty %}, all but the greatest exponent becomes
+     insignificant

 {% caption graph.png "Graph of time complexities against input size." %}